kevinweejh/restaurant/README.md

 # Restaurant Page

 This project is a practical exploration of Webpack configuration and Tailwind CSS integration, building upon The Odin Project's Restaurant Page.
-The primary focus is on setting up and understanding the differences in Webpack configurations for development and production environments, as well as integrating Tailwind CSS for styling.
+The primary focus is on setting up and understanding the differences in Webpack configurations for development and production environments, as well as integrating Tailwind CSS for styling, and an intro to GitHub Actions.

 ## Project Overview

 ### Purpose

 This project is designed to familiarize myself with extended Webpack configuration and Tailwind CSS integration.
 It demonstrates how to handle different build requirements for development and production environments in Webpack and effectively configure Tailwind CSS in a web development project.
+As an add-on, this project provided an opportunity to learn about deployment via GitHub Actions.

 ### Key Features

 - Use of ES6 modules for JavaScript code organization.
 - Extended Webpack configuration with separate setups for development and production.
 - Integration of Tailwind CSS within the Webpack environment.
+- Use of GitHub Actions to build and deploy to GitHub Pages.

 ## Technical Details